Lung Cancer is an international publication covering the clinical, translational and basic science of malignancies of the lung and chest region.

 Certain repositories such as PubMed Central ("PMC") are authorized under special arrangement with Elsevier to process and post certain articles.
 The following agreements have been established for authors whose articles have been accepted for publication in an Elsevier journal and whose underlying research is supported by one of the following funding bodies:

-* National Institutes of Health.
+• National Institutes of Health.
 Elsevier will send a version of the author's accepted manuscript that includes author revisions following peer-review for public access posting 12 months after final publication.
 Because the NIH 'Public Access' policy is voluntary, authors may elect not to deposit such articles in PMC.
 If you wish to 'opt out' and not deposit to PMC, you may indicate this by sending an e-mail to NIHauthorrequest@elsevier.com.
-More information regarding the agreement between Elsevier and the National Institutes of Health can be found at http://www.elsevier.com/about/open-science/open-access/agreements/elsevier-nih-policy-statement.
+More information regarding the agreement between Elsevier and the National Institutes of Health can be found here.• The Wellcome Trust.
+Elsevier will send to PMC the version of the author's manuscript that reflects all author-agreed changes including those made post peer review, for public access posting immediately after final publication.
+Authors are required to initially subsidize their manuscript with fees reimbursed by the Wellcome Trust.
+Wellcome Trust authors, whose manuscripts are subsidized, will have the corresponding articles made free to non-subscribers on ScienceDirect (http://www.sciencedirect.com) and Elsevier's electronic publishing platforms.
+More information regarding the agreement between Elsevier and The Wellcome Trust can be found here.
+Use of word processing software

 It is important that the file be saved in the native format of the word processor used.
 The text should be in single-column format.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced on processing the article.
 In particular, do not use the word processor's options to justify text or to hyphenate words.
 However, do use bold face, italics, subscripts, superscripts etc. When preparing tables, if you are using a table grid, use only one grid for each individual table and not a grid for each row.
 If no grid is used, use tabs, not spaces, to align columns.
 The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier).
 Note that source files of figures, tables and text graphics will be required whether or not you embed your figures in the text.
 See also the section on Electronic artwork.